USFS Teal

 USFS Teal was an American fishery patrol vessel that operated in the waters of the Territory of Alaska.
 She was part of the fleet of the United States Bureau of Fisheries (BOF) from 1928 to 1940.
 She then served as US FWS Teal in the fleet of the Fish and Wildlife Service from 1940 to 1960.
 After a stint in the fleet of the Alaska Department of Fish and Game from 1960 to 1966, she was sold into private service, and remained in operation as of 2016.

 Bureau of Fisheries

 Construction and characteristics

-Coolidge & H. C. Hanson designed Teal and Kruse & Banks constructed her at North Bend, Oregon, in 1927.
-Her 2 in-thick hull was made of Port Orford cedar.
+Leigh Coolidge & Harold Cornelius "H. C." Hanson designed TEAL and Kruse & Banks constructed her at North Bend, Oregon, in 1927.
+Her 2.65 in-thick hull were made of Port Orford cedar.
 Her deckhouse contained her captain′s stateroom, which was located just aft of her wheelhouse, as well as her radio room, the crew's mess, the galley, a dining saloon, and a head, and most of these spaces were connected by self-sealing doors with high thresholds that led out onto her side decks.
 Her accommodations were considered excellent for the time; her crew's quarters consisted of two staterooms in her forecastle, while two three-berth staterooms below decks aft made up her passengers′ quarters.
 She was powered by a 150 hp six-cylinder Washington-Estep diesel engine and had a 340 rpm water-lubricated BFGoodrich bearing.